impresso/impresso-text-acquisition/docs/custom_importer.rst

 TLDR;
 -----

-To write a custom importer is easy and entails implementing two pieces of code:
+Writing a custom importer is easy and entails implementing two pieces of code:

 1. implementing functions to find the data that should be imported.